GeorgeA1357/QRT-2023-Challenge/README.md

 Can you explain the price of electricity?
 ChallengeData by MathA

-# Predicting 24h changes in Electricity futures for Germany and France.
+# Predicting 24h changes in Electricity futures for Germany and France
 QRT's 2023 data challenge: https://challengedata.ens.fr/participants/challenges/97/

 # Challenge context